ClusterHQ/flocker/docs/install/install-node.rst

    To install ``clusterhq-flocker-node`` on CentOS 7 you must install the RPM package provided by the ClusterHQ repository.
    The commands below will install the two repositories and the ``clusterhq-flocker-node`` package.

-   Paste the following commands into a root console on the target node:
+   Run the following commands as root on the target node:

    .. task:: install_flocker centos-7
       :prompt: [root@centos]#

 #. **Repeat steps 1 and 2 for all other nodes:**

-   If you haven't already, log into your other nodes as root, and then run step 2 until all the nodes in your cluster have installed the ``clusterhq-flocker-node`` package.
+   Log into your other nodes as root, and then run step 2 until all the nodes in your cluster have installed the ``clusterhq-flocker-node`` package.

 .. note:: Flocker's container management features depend on Docker.
           You will need to make sure `Docker (at least 1.8) is installed`_ and running.